microsoft/onnxruntime-inference-examples/mobile/examples/question_answering/android/README.md

 ## Overview

 This is a basic QuestionAnswering example application for [ONNX Runtime](https://github.com/microsoft/onnxruntime) on Android with [Ort-Extensions](https://github.com/microsoft/onnxruntime-extensions) support for pre/post processing.
-The demo app accomplishes the task of findint the answer from a given text.
+The demo app accomplishes the task of answering the question provided by users.

 ### Model
 The model used here is from source: [HuggingFace](https://huggingface.co/docs/transformers/model_doc/mobilebert) and accommodated into [ONNX](https://github.com/onnx/onnx) version with pre/post processing support.